cara380nm/candlekeep/rex.md

    - A wooden case containing a map to a ruin or dungeon [^background-archaeologist]
    - A small stone statue of a former goddess.
 Trinket recovered from a dig site [^background-archaeologist]
    - Emerald Pen
+   - Glass bottle with poison to become a Lich
+   - Box with 25gp of spices
+   - Spoon that seasons food
+   - Collar allows cat/dog to speak common
  - Clockwork roomba
    - Mr fluffy (atop roomba).
 Pseudodragon stuffed toy.
 Squeeze to make pseudodragon noises
  - Statue of a cat that purrs when you pet it